 The most typical signs of infestation include minuscule black droppings the size of rice grains, gnawing on furniture and food packets, scurrying or scratching sounds in the walls during the night, and strong musky odors in confined rooms.
 Mice also construct nests using shredded paper, garments, and insulation in hidden places such as wall cavities, basement, and lofts.
 Their persistent gnawing behavior kills electrical cables, causing fires, and can cause power loss if they choose to nest around electrical boxes. mice in house can give birth to more than a litter in one year, and buildings therefore get infested pretty quickly.

-Understanding how mice enter your house is the first step to excluding them successfully because these annoying little rodents can squeeze through openings as small as 1/4 inch – pencil diameter or dime diameter.
-It’s their long bendable vertebrae, downward-sloping collar bones, and ability to squeeze their bodies that allow them to squeeze into holes that seem impossibly small.
+Understanding how mice enter your house is the first step to excluding them successfully because these annoying little rodents can squeeze through openings as small as 1/4 inch.
+It’s their long bendable Body, downward-sloping collar bones, and ability to squeeze their bodies that allow them to squeeze into holes that seem impossibly small.

 Frequent entry points are on How do mice get in your house